Fusarium oxysporum: Pathogen

 Presented with the wide-ranging occurrence of F. oxysporum strains that are nonpathogenic, it is reasonable to conclude that certain pathogenic forms were descended from originally nonpathogenic ancestors.
 Given the association of these fungi with plant roots, a form that is able to grow beyond the cortex and into the xylem could exploit this ability and hopefully gain an advantage over fungi that are restricted to the cortex.

 The progression of a fungus into vascular tissue may elicit an immediate host response, successfully restricting the invader; or an otherwise ineffective or delayed response, reducing the vital water-conducting capacity and induce wilting.
 On the other hand, the plant might be able to tolerate limited growth of the fungus within xylem vessels, preceded by an endophytic association.
 In this case, any further changes in the host or parasite could disturb the relationship, in a way that fungal activities or a host response would result in the generation of disease symptoms.

 Pathogenic strains of F. oxysporum have been studied for more than 100 years.
 The host range of these fungi is broad and includes animals, ranging from arthropods to humans, as well as plants, including a range of both gymnosperms and angiosperms.
 While collectively, plant pathogenic F. oxysporum strains have a broad host range, individual isolates usually cause disease only in a narrow range of plant species.
 This observation has led to the idea of "special form" or forma specialis in F. oxysporum.
 Formae speciales have been defined as "…an informal rank in Classification… used for parasitic fungi characterized from a physiological standpoint (e.g. by the ability to cause disease in particular hosts) but scarcely or not at all from a morphological standpoint."
 Exhaustive host range studies have been conducted for relatively few formae speciales of F. oxysporum.
 For more information on Fusarium oxysporum as a plant pathogen, see Fusarium wilt and Koa wilt.

 Different strains of F. oxysporum have been used for the purpose of producing nanomaterials (especially Silver nanoparticles).

 "Agent Green" in Colombia

-In 2000, the government of Colombia proposed dispersing strains of Crivellia and Fusarium oxysporum, also known as Agent Green, as a biological weapon to forcibly eradicate coca and other illegal crops.
+In 2000, the government of Colombia reluctantly agreed to develop a mycoherbicide using strains of Fusarium oxysporum, also known as Agent Green, as a biological weapon to forcibly eradicate coca and other illegal crops.
 The weaponized strains were developed by the US government, who originally conditioned their approval of Plan Colombia on the use of this weapon, but ultimately withdrew the condition.
+Field tests were originally scheduled to take place in Colombia in 2000, but were halted due to international protests.
 In February 2001, the EU Parliament issued a declaration specifically against the use of these biological agents in warfare.